-The CFX is presently evaluating the potential to extend SR 408 from its current eastern terminus at SR 50, locally known as East Colonial Drive, to the vicinity of the SR 50 and SR 520 interchange in northeastern Orange County.
-This new approximately seven-mile eastern extension of SR 408 would constitute the first stage towards providing a west-east high-speed corridor with future connectivity to I-95, enhance safety, and increase capacity and mobility for the region and CFX's customers.
+The Central Florida Expressway (CFX) is presently evaluating the potential to extend State Road (SR) 408 from its current eastern terminus at SR 50, locally known as East Colonial Drive, to the vicinity of the SR 50 and SR 520 interchange in northeastern Orange County.
+This new approximately seven-mile eastern extension of SR 408 would constitute the first stage towards providing a east-west high-speed corridor with future connectivity to I-95, enhance safety, and increase capacity and mobility for the region and CFX's customers.

 This report documents a traffic noise study identifying noise-sensitive areas that may be affected by the proposed improvements, and evaluates noise barriers as an abatement measure for sensitive areas expected to be impacted as a result of the planned improvements.
-This traffic noise analysis was performed following Code of Federal Regulations Title 23 Part 772 (23 CFR 772), Procedures for Abatement of Highway Traffic Noise and Construction Noise, using methodology established by FDOT in the Project Development and Environment Manual, Part 2, Chapter 18 (dated June 14, 2017).
+This traffic noise analysis was performed following Code of Federal Regulations Title 23 Part 772 (23 CFR 772), Procedures for Abatement of Highway Traffic Noise and Construction Noise1, using methodology established by FDOT in the Project Development and Environment Manual2, Part 2, Chapter 18 (dated June 14, 2017).